TerezaClarence/Chromosome-reconstruction/README.md

 ------------------------------------

-### About ‘Chromosome-condensation’
+### About ‘Chromosome-reconstruction’

-‘Chromosome-condesation’ code is a C++ biophysical software designed for Brownian dynamics of chromatin condensation with two distinct mechanisms – ‘diffusion capture’ which is based on pairwise interactions between chromatin loci or between particles mimicking condensin/cohesin, and ‘loop extrusion’, resulting in formation of chromatin loops.
-‘Chromo-sim’ can be also used for simple Brownian dynamics simulations of free polymers without any condensation mechanisms (Yasu’s paper).
-For in-depth description of the model and biophysical algorithms applied, please see https://www.biorxiv.org/content/10.1101/2020.10.15.341305v1.
+‘Chromosome-reconstruction’ code is a C++ biophysical software designed for 3D chromosome modelling from HiC data.

 ### Getting Started